 The Sylff programme at Leipzig University supports projects related to the overarching subject of “Intellectual and Cultural Change in Central and Eastern Europe”.

 Sylff fellowships are intended to train doctoral candidates who have great potential for future leadership roles in international affairs, in public life and in the private sector.

 Sylff fellowships are awarded to outstanding doctoral and postgraduate researchers, in particular in the humanities and social sciences (e.g. comparative literature, art history, philosophy, cultural and communication sciences, educational science, political science, economics, sociology and history of law).

 Fellowship applicants from academic disciplines other than those mentioned above may also be eligible for funding under certain conditions, especially if their research work is related to the overarching theme.

 Sylff fellowships are awarded based on an agreement concluded in March 2016 between Leipzig University and the Tokyo Foundation for Policy Research.
 The funding is provided by the Nippon Foundation (Tokyo, Japan).

 Depending on the project applied for, the fellowships are awarded for a period of up to three years.

 Fellowships are initially awarded for one year, with applications for extensions to be submitted after this period.
+An extension is possible under the condition that the research progress is satisfactory.
 At the end of each funding period, the fellow must submit a Sylff Fellowship Report.